Topological modular forms with level structure: decompositions and duality: Introduction

-of an elliptic curve with $(0,0)$ as a point of exact order $n$.
-The next step is to understand what relations $(0,0)$ being of order $n$ entails for $a_1,a_2$ and $a_3$; this is difficult for large $n$ as the multiplication-by-$n$ map on an elliptic curve becomes quite complicated.
-We refer to \cite[Section 1]{B-O16}, \cite[Section 4.4]{HusElliptic} and \cite[Section 3]{MSZ89} for the general method and examples for $n$ small.
+For larger $k$, we have $\pi_*\TMF_1(k) \cong A[u^{\pm 1}]$ with $|u| = 2$ and $\MM_1(k) = \Spec A$.
+Regrettably, these rings $A$ have only been computed for small values of $k$ due to the complexity of the multiplication-by-$k$ map on an elliptic curve.
+We refer to \cite[Section 1]{B-O16}, \cite[Section 4.4]{HusElliptic} and \cite[Section 3]{MSZ89} for a general method of computation and examples for $k$ small.

-In contrast, an \emph{additive} understanding of $TMF_1(n)$ is much easier.
-Our main theorem gives a complete description of $TMF_1(n)$ as a $TMF$-module after $l$-completion and similarly for $TMF$ with other level structures.
-It refines the algebraic splitting results from \cite{MeiDecMod}. \begin{thm} Let $n\geq 2$ and $l$ be a prime not dividing $n$.
-Let $R = TMF_1(n),\, TMF(n)$ or $TMF_0(n)$, where we demand in the latter case additionally that $\gcd(6, |(\Z/n)^\times|)$ is not divisible by $l$ as well.